ahmadwahlah/fyp-edas/README.md

 ## Contribution Guidelines

-We welcome contributions to enhance and improve the Document Approval System.
+We welcome contributions to enhance and improve the Electronic Document and Approval System.
 To contribute, follow these guidelines:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature/new-feature`